 Special Needs Assisted Living Voucher Demonstration Program-- The 2018-19 NYS budget established a new program to subsidize the cost of non-Medicaid assisted living for those individuals living with Alzheimer’s disease and dementia who are not eligible for Medicaid.
 The program will authorize up to 200 vouchers to individuals through an application process and pay for up to seventy-five percent of the average private pay rate in the respective region.
 This program is rintended to allow ALF residents who run out of money to pay the private fees to remain in the facilities.
 As of June 23, 2021, the SNALR Voucher Program has instituted a waitlist for new applicants to the program.

-The complaint in a April 2018 federal lawsuit challenging disability discrimination in NYS assisted living reviews the legislative and regulatory framework of assisted living in NYS.
-The lawsuit was filed against the NYS Department of Health and two Assisted Living Programs in NYC, challenging discrimination based on disability and violation of the federal Fair Housing Act because state regulations and the individual facilities prohibit admission to people who rely on wheelchairs.
+Regulations were amended in 2018 --18 NYCRR §487.4(b) and §488.4(b) -- to codify requirements that require admission and retention of residents who primarily use a wheelchair for mobility when certain criteria are met (i.e., the facility is equipped and staffed to meet the prospective resident’s needs, the prospective resident is medically stable, and the prospective resident is able to self-preserve in the event of an emergency).
+These requirements were the result of a April 2018 federal lawsuit filed against the NYS Department of Health and two Assisted Living Programs in NYC, challenging discrimination based on disability and violation of the federal Fair Housing Act because state regulations and the individual facilities prohibit admission to people who rely on wheelchairs.
 See link to New York Times Article Wheelchairs Prohibited in the Last Place You’d Expect, April 20, 2018 and download complaint here.
-The plaintiffs are the Fair Housing justice Center and two individual plaintiffs and are represented by Mobilization for Justice, Inc. and AARP Foundation Litigation.
+The plaintiffs were epresented by Mobilization for Justice, Inc. and AARP Foundation Litigation.
 On Sept.
 24, 2018, the federal court partially granted a preliminary injunction, which requires the defendant to reinstate the tenancy of the named plaintiff in her apartment, so that she could return home from the nursing home she had been trying to leave, with anticipated enrollment into a Managed Long Term Care plan to provide her with services.
 2018 WL 4565152.

-The Assisted Living Program is slated to be transitioned to become a benefit within the Managed Long Term Care and mainstream Medicaid managed care program.
-The transition was due to begin on July 1, 2017; but was delayed and as of January 2023 no implementation date appears to be set.
+The Assisted Living Program was slated to be transitioned to become a benefit within the Managed Long Term Care and mainstream Medicaid managed care program.
+The transition was due to begin on July 1, 2017; but was delayed and as of January 2023 and no implementation date appears to be set

 SEE online list of ALP facilities on the State Department of Health website, - this search engine was updated and is still difficult to lose.
 ALPs are classified as "Adult Homes" - not ALPs.
 But.. when you find the facility using the search function, then click to look at the BED TYPES.
 It will show the number of ALP beds as well as the number of other types of beds - *ALR = Assisted iving residence" , EHP - definitions are at https://profiles.health.ny.gov/acf